AlexW00/puppetmaster/README.md

 ## Components

-The _puppetmaster_ consists of the following components:
+The Puppetmaster framework consists of the following components:

 - [Compiler](compiler/README.md): CLI tool to compile a puppet manifest file into a Dockerfile (`compile`) and build the Dockerfile into a Docker image (`build`).
 - [Runtime](runtime/README.md): The core component of the puppetmaster system.
 It is responsible for managing puppets and friendship/service discovery.